Engee documentation

 The figure below shows the model we have implemented.

-Let's move on to running this model.
+Let's move on to the launch of this model.

 function run_model( name_model, path_to_folder )